 - Confirm with "ENTER" or center button press

-Alpine radio codes may require dealer-level programming tools for certain BMW models with integrated navigation.
+Alpine unlock codes may require dealer-level programming tools for certain BMW models with integrated navigation.

 Understanding BMW Radio Security & Anti-Theft System